 Whenever possible, the organization will be responsible for providing the student intern with a stipend for the internship.

 The initial responsibility rests with you to complete and submit an application letter for internship to the Computer Science Department.
-Please email Nancy Reemts (Nancy.Reemts@usd.edu) with your request.
+Please email the chair, QuocNam.Tran@usd.edu and cc the secretary, Nancy.Reemts@usd.edu with your request.

-- Become familiar with the regulations and philosophies of the organization.
+- To become familiar with the regulations and philosophies of the organization.

-- Be tactful, courteous, and respectful to all personnel involved.
+To be tactful, courteous and respectful to all personnel involved.

-To be eligible for an internship you must have an overall grade point average of 2.7 or above.
+- Undergraduate Students: To be eligible for an internship a student must have an overall grade point average of 2.7 or above.
 The grade point in computer science courses must be 3.0 or above.
 In addition, at least 16 hours of Computer Science core courses must be completed prior to the internship.
-This must include: CSC 150 (Computer Science I), CSC 250 (Computer Science II), CSC 324 (Machine Organization), and CSC 350 (Data Structures and Algorithms).
+This must include: CSC 150 (Computer Science I), CSC 250 (Computer Science II), CSC 324 (Machine Organization) and CSC 350 (Data Structures and Algorithms).

-- The length of a six credit hour internship is 360 hours, normally working in nine 40 hour weeks or blocks.
-In case the internship is carried longer than nine weeks, it is your responsibility to break it into 40 hour blocks for the purpose of weekly reports.
+- Undergraduate Internships: The length of a three (3) credit hour internship is three hundred and twenty (320) hours, normally working in eight (8) forty (40) hour weeks or blocks.
+In case the internship is carried longer than eight weeks, it is the intern's responsibility to break it into forty (40) hour blocks for the purpose of weekly reports.

-- A maximum of six hours of internship may be applied toward the computer science elective hours.
+- A maximum of three (3) hours of internship may be applied toward the computer science elective hours.